varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-variables.rst

 Requests, responses and objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In VCL, there are three important data structures.
-The request, coming
+In VCL, there several important objects.
-from the client, the response coming from the backend server and the
-object, stored in cache.

-In VCL you should know the following structures.

-..
-XXX: Needs verification

 *req*
  The request object.
 When Varnish has received the request the req object is